Nagin-Kim/cosprompt/README.md

 Consprompt, combined with the prompt encoding network, contrastive sampling modules, and contrastive scoring modules, is introduced to realize differential contrastive learning.

+Data example can see in the each zip file
 ![image](https://github.com/Nagin-Kim/cosprompt/assets/24890015/a6e64667-882c-4446-9c27-83daffb4a532)

 ___________________________________________________________________________________________________________